icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 #### Open data endpoints

 Data endpoints which provide access to open data (in class [IB1-O](../glossary.md#term-Data-sensitivity-class-open)) **MUST NOT** require any form of authentication prior to access.
-This includes allowing access to entities which are not members of the open energy ecosystem.
+This includes allowing access to entities which are not members of the IB1 Trust Framework.

 #### Shared data endpoints